SnorreFagerland/virushistory/README.md

 <h1>A museum of malicious software from the DOS era</h1>

-**NONE OF THESE FILES CAN EXECUTE OR HARM MODERN OPERATING SYSTEMS**
+**NONE OF THESE FILES CAN EXECUTE OR HARM MODERN OPERATING SYSTEMS** **Exceptions to this rule: Malware that can still somehow execute (eg batch files, macro viruses) will be zipped with password: "history"**

 *That does not mean you should be careless around unverified content.
 Always use a VM if you want to research these files.
 And be aware that they very much are detected by antivirus products.
 Downloading these to a work system is likely to earn you a concerned visit from the IT department.*